SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 ### Session-26
 - What is the importance of .gitignore file in terraform ?
 - What is the use of terraform.tfvars ?
+It will overwrite the value in variables.tf file
 - How to give terraform.tfvars file from the command prompt for plan and apply ?
 - Here terraform.tfvars name is not mandatory, we can use any name like 'saikiran.tfvars'
 - If you dont give -var-file then terraform will take default values from variables.tf file